ChefData/pinterest-data-pipeline545/WALKTHROUGH.md

 Databricks, on the other hand, is a cloud-based platform built on top of Apache Spark, making it easier to deploy and manage Spark clusters.
 Databricks provides a unified analytics platform that can process large amounts of data quickly.
 Databricks provides an optimised and managed Spark environment.

 To clean and query the data from the three Kafka topics, the S3 bucket will be mounted to a Databricks account.
-Within Databricks three DataFrames will be created to hold this data:

-- df_pin for the Pinterest post data
-- df_geo for the geolocation data
-- df_user for the user data.

 To read data from an Amazon S3 bucket into Databricks, the following steps need to be taken:

 ### Create AWS Access Key and Secret Access Key for Databricks